leonlinsx/minimal-mistakes/_posts/2020-04-01-fluctuat-nec-mergitur.md

 **Takeaways**

 1. Ditch the 5 star rating system in favour of relative rankings, user behaviour, and response rates
-2. Financial crises are aobut liquidity and not capital
+2. Financial crises are about liquidity and not capital
 3. The corona crisis will define a generation

 <div class="iframe-container-4x3">